About GPs

 Think of a GP as the first person to go to when anyone in your family has a health problem.
 GPs can help work out what’s going on.

-GPs can also give immunisations and medication for illnesses, check on your child’s health, growth and development, treat minor injuries, and send you to specialists.
+GPs can check on your child’s health, growth and development.
+They can also give immunisations and medicine for illnesses, treat minor injuries, and refer your child to other specialist doctors.

-If you have a teenage child, it can be good for your child to get used to seeing the GP alone, for at least part of a consultation.
+If you have a teenage child, it can be good for them to get used to seeing the GP alone, for at least part of a consultation.
 Generally, GPs who see teenagers will try to arrange for this to happen.
 By the later teenage years, your child will probably be comfortable seeing the GP alone for the whole consultation.
+Seeing the GP alone helps your teenage child build confidentiality and trust with their GP and become responsible for their own health care.

 Before going to a GP